 Very close to Bergerac is the castle of Monbazillac.
-A historical monument of the sixteenth century with medieval and Renaissance style and wonderful views of Bergerac and the Dordogne river.
+A historical monument of the sixteenth century with medieval and Renaissance style and beautiful views of Bergerac and the Dordogne river.

 Inside it houses the museum of the vineyard and wine, as well as the museum of Protestantism.